NLGithubWP/tech-notebook/_posts/practise/2000-01-01-cockroachDB-opt.md

 ### Partial index

-Add index to part of rows and cols
+Add an index to part of rows and cols

 ### Spatial index

-### Multiple region
+### Multiple regions

 # 2. Write data/read data